 COVID-19 has been a once-in-a-lifetime disrupter for talent, with unemployment at record rates and many companies forced to furlough or lay off huge chunks of their workforce.
-Our recentof CFOs reports 52 percent of companies are currently hiring or expect to be by the end of Q3.
+Our recent Southern California survey of CFOs reports 52 percent of companies are currently hiring or expect to be by the end of Q3.
 Rebuilding teams and navigating through an unpredictable economy will require close collaboration between CFOs and their CHRO counterparts.

 The CFO and CHRO (or equivalent) play essential roles in a company’s success.
 Their leadership is imperative for building strong teams to capitalize on the economic recovery.
 In collaboration with the CEO, they create a powerful trifecta.

 Recent research from Development Dimensions International (DDI), The Conference Board and EY revealed that 11 percent of CEOs see their CHRO as reactive versus proactive.
 In contrast, CEOs generally rely on their CFO for critical strategy.
 The good news?
 EY reported that 80 percent of CFOs and CHROs surveyed said that their relationship is now more collaborative than in the past.

 Fostering a rewarding environment for all C-suite executives can improve long-term results.
 Here are eight tips for CFOs seeking to build a stronger relationship with their CHRO.

 Respect time and talent.

 CHROs are highly skilled professionals and excel in communication and human interactions.
 Acknowledge their time and talent for hiring quality employees and managing challenging situations.